-Low energy intertidal of species forming part or inhabiting the habitat) rock (0-6 nm) are sufficient to ensure that its condition remains Moderate energy healthy and does not deteriorate. intertidal rock (0-6 nm) High energy intertidal Any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy rock (0-6 nm) and resilient to enable its recovery.
-Intertidal coarse and recine it is shable to receivery. sediment (0-6 nm) Intertidal sand and muddy sand (0-6 nm) Fragile sponge and Be brought into favourable condition, meaning thatanthozoan communities Its extent is stable or increasing on subtidal rocky habitats Its structure and functions, its quality, and the Habitats composition of its characteristic biological communities (including diversity and abundance of species forming part or inhabiting the habitat) are sufficient to ensure that its condition remains healthy and does not deteriorate.
-Any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy D: 1 and resilient to enable its recovery.
-Pink sea-fan (Eunicella Be brought into favourable condition and remain in verrucosa) such condition, meaning that, the population within a zone is supported in numbers which enable it to thrive, by maintaining: The quality and quantity of its habitat The number, age, and sex ratio of its population Any temporary reduction of numbers of a species is to be disregarded if the population is sufficiently thriving and resilient to enable its recovery.
-Any alteration to a feature brought about entirely by natural processes is to be disregarded when determining whether a protected feature is in favourable condition.
-Honeycomb worm Maintained in favourable condition, meaning that- (Sabellaria alveolata) Its extent is stable or increasing reef (0-6 nm) Its structure and functions, its quality, and the composition of its characteristic biological communities (including diversity and abundance of species forming part or inhabiting the habitat) are sufficient to ensure that its condition remains healthy and does not deteriorate.
-Any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery.
+Designated feature Conservation objective Moderate energy intertidal rock (0 to 6 nm) High energy intertidal rock (0 to 6 nm) Intertidal coarse sediment (0 to 6 nm) Intertidal sand and muddy sand (0 to 6 nm) any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery.
+Fragile sponge and anthozoan communities on subtidal rocky habitats Be brought into favourable condition, meaning that: its extent is stable or increasing; its structure and functions, its quality, and the composition of its characteristic biological communities (including diversity and abundance of species forming part or inhabiting the habitat) are sufficient to ensure that its condition remains healthy and does not deteriorate; and any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery.
+Pink sea-fan (E. verrucosa) Be brought into favourable condition and remain in such condition, meaning that, the population within a zone is supported in numbers which enable it to thrive, by maintaining: • the quality and quantity of its habitat; • the number, age, and sex ratio of its population; • any temporary reduction of numbers of a species is to be disregarded if the population is sufficiently thriving and resilient to enable its recovery; and any alteration to a feature brought about entirely by natural processes is to be disregarded when determining whether a protected feature is in favourable condition.
+Honeycomb worm (S. alveolata) reef (0 to 6 nm) Maintained in favourable condition, meaning that: its extent is stable or increasing; its structure and functions, its quality, and the composition of its characteristic biological communities (including diversity and abundance of species forming part or inhabiting the habitat) are sufficient to ensure that its condition remains healthy and does not deteriorate; and any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery.